 T +1 514 316 7089

 Alexandre Meterissian has been a consultant at HATLEY since April 2013.
-He is a McGill University Arts graduate with a major in political science and minors in economics and philosophy.
-In September 2013, he will begin a Master of Science in Administration (MSc.), specialized in corporate strategy.
+He is a McGill University Arts graduate with a major in political science and minors in economics and philosophy, and an HEC Montréal graduate where he completed his Master’s of Science in Administration (MSc.), specialized in corporate strategy.
 His master’s thesis focused on the impacts of the Quebec-California cap-and-trade market on Quebec’s economy.

 Alexandre has worked in various ministerial offices in Ottawa.
 He contributed to the development of various foreign policy initiatives while in the office of the Hon.
 Lawrence Cannon M.P., C.P. before joining the office of the Hon.
 Jason Kenney M.P., C.P. where he was responsible for relations with cultural communities in the Greater Montreal Area.
-He was also responsible for the communication of numerous government policies.
+He was also responsible for communicating numerous government policies.

-Alexandre is one of the co-founders of the Prince Arthur Herald, a pan-Canadian bilingual student newspaper, as well as Fondation 1625, which defends the rights of students who suffered damages as a result of the student conflict in the spring of 2012.
+Alexandre is one of the co-founders of the Prince Arthur Herald, a pan-Canadian bilingual student newspaper, as well as the Fondation 1625, which defends the rights of students who suffered damages as a result of the student conflict in the spring of 2012.
 He regularly appears in both the French and English media.
 In 2010, he represented Canada at the G8/G2O Youth Summit in Vancouver and in 2014 he served as the policy director for the Quebec Liberal Party’s youth wing convention.

-His experiences on the federal political scene and in the media make Alexandre an important asset in terms of strategic communications as well as in government relations.
+His experience in the media and on the federal and provincial political scene makes Alexandre an important asset in terms of strategic communications as well as in government relations.

 T +1 514 316 7084